ZecHub/zechub-wiki/CONTRIBUTING.md

 When you're finished with the changes, [create a pull request](https://github.com/zechub/zechub-wiki/pulls), also known as a PR.
 You can include your unified address (UA) in the PR so we can send you a tip!

+## License

+This project is licensed under the MIT License.
+By submitting a pull request, you agree to license your contribution under the terms of the [MIT License](/LICENSE).

 ### To Finish

 Please do not hesitate to get started contributing to one of the industry's most respected protocols.
 This is a great way to get involved with Zcash.
 If you have any questions about contributing, please let us know on [Discord](#join-the-conversation).